 The Index excludes securities that during the past year had a daily average trading value of less than \$3 million or a daily average market cap of less than \$2 billion.
-Constituents of the Index are ranked by free-float market capitalization in U.S. Dollars and then weighted so that no constituent exceeds 10% at each rebalance.
+Constituents of the Index are ranked by free-float market capitalization in U.S. Dollars and then weighted so that no constituent exceeds 10% at each rebalance with the top five constituents capped at 40%.